 At Henkel, our global supply chain includes business partners in more than 120 countries.
 Together, we want to drive progress toward 100 percent responsible sourcing.
 That’s why we operate a holistic supplier management approach – and work closely with our suppliers and partners to promote sustainability throughout our supply chain for the benefit of people and the planet.

-The palm oil journey
+Icon palm oil fruit

 Enabling purposeful growth through responsible sourcing